status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - Create chatrooms around certain topics of people, just like we have #dev-status, #dapp-chat, #lll [Slack](http://slack.status.im) channels.

-- Always communicate the benefits of contribution, it will impact everyone in the community and increase the amount of people who will care and hopefully contirbute.
+- Always communicate the benefits of contribution, it will positively impact everyone in the community and increase the amount of people who will care and hopefully contribute.

 ## Culture